The PROJECT

 WELCOME TO THE DIFFUSEUM

-The Diffuseum is a museum preserving what is left of the voices scattered throughout the territory of Europe and the Mediterranean, revealing its linguistic cultures, and preserving the memory of the languages which have resonated there.
-The objects of the Diffuseum are placed on the map and along the timeline.
-Our powerful search engine allows you to search times, places, languages and categories and even abstract concepts to start exploring the world of languages and build your own visit itinerary, based on your interests and curiosity.
+The Diffuseum preserves what is traceable of the voices scattered throughout the territory of Europe and the Mediterranean, by grouping all objects of our collections, placing them on a map, and allowing for their interrogation through a powerful search engine.
+It will allow visitors to search times, places, languages, categories and even abstract concepts, to start exploring the world of languages and to build itineraries based on their personal interests and curiosity.
+The Diffuseum is currently in development.

 CALLIOPE - MARCO POLO